-Jumpstart your marketing campaign with these 25 small business marketing ideas!
+Jumpstart your marketing campaign with these 25 small business marketing ideas.
+Let your marketing game begin!

-We know firsthand that owning and operating a small business is no easy task!
-In order to grow, you have to take the time to invest in marketing.
+We know firsthand that owning and operating a small local business is no easy task!
+To grow, you have to take the time to invest in a marketing plan.

 But where do you start?
 What kind of marketing is worth your while?
-Which marketing tactics are the best for your business?
+Which marketing tactics are the best for your business online?

-We’re hoping to answer some of these questions and take a little work off your plate with these 25 small business marketing ideas.
+We’re hoping to answer some of these questions with these 25 small business marketing ideas.

 These are tried and true ideas that we have successfully used either for ourselves or for our small business clients (or both!).